Take Action! Make your voice heard with your state legislators and advocate for policy priorities important to you and your business.

 The Joint Special Committee on Coronavirus Response has met three times and discussed a wide range of issues to support the state’s response and recovery.
 The Bend Chamber has weighed in to support enhanced unemployment insurance, delay of the Corporate Activities Tax, delay income tax filings to match the Federal tax filing date, address housing and food insecurity, and support small businesses via grants, no/low interest loans to allow employers flexibility for payroll and health insurance continuity.

 The US Congress has passed several bills to address the coronavirus pandemic, including the most recent $2 Trillion aid package to support employers and employees, enhance unemployment insurance, expand paid sick leave and family medical leave and provide direct stimulus payments to families.
 On March 27, the Senate passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act unanimously with the House set to follow suit by the end of the week.
-Click here for a comprehensive overview of the CARES Act from National Conference of State Legislatures.
+Click here to learn more for a comprehensive overview of the CARES Act from National Conference of State Legislatures.

 Take Action Now